obstudio/TouhouKeireikaku/README.md

 The persons listed below are appreciated who have made considerable and significant contributions to this project:<br>
 	Mogara - The author of QSanguosha.<br>
 	lwtmusou - The author of TouhouKill.<br>
-	jjyyxx - This program would never be completed but for his technical support.<br>

 The persons listed below are appreciated who have helped me a lot with my coding problems in Tieba:<br>
 	独孤安河<br>